YogeshTayal/AthenaHealthApp/README.md

 	$ grunt serve

+If it doesn't open a browser window then open one manually and go to http://localhost:9000/#/

 I have covered most of the major requirements and the rest can be done similarly using responsive bootstarp layout.

 The 'Products & Services' tab has submenu with options.